Comment by veronica on For Your Murder - Chapter 61

 CH.61

 Inseop is a serial killer.
-Sometimes, serial killers and psychopaths get drawn to some people whom they abuse.
+Sometimes, serial killers and most of the time sociopaths get drawn to some people whom they abuse.
 Take by example sociopaths or CEOS of companies-- they seek power and abuse the people around them (it's why they have no issue stepping over others) and rank ⬆️ to power.

 Inseop doesn't want Gijeong to die because to him, she is an object.
 She is not her own person; she is only an object of possession.
 Serial killers though, function a bit differently than your typical abuser because they have a targets audience whom they lure and murder.
 Inseop is very empty as a person and man.